- Location: New Jersey

 Here are just a few commonsense tips for safe driving on the highway:

 - Don't pass or change lanes unless you really need to.
 Every lane change is an opportunity for a collision.

 - Don't tailgate; if you don't tailgate, you're unlikely ever to rear-end someone.

 - Check your mirrors; be alert to what the traffic ahead of you and behind you is doing.

 - To give other drivers the opportunity to let you in or otherwise get out of your way, signal every lane change.
 This also alerts other motorists that you are now in a different spot than you were, making it less likely they'll inadvertently try to go there themselves.

-In New Jersey, distracted drivers are often ticketed for careless driving, which carries an $85 fine.
+In New Jersey, distracted drivers are often ticketed for careless driving.
 Careless driving includes trying to eat, read, shave, apply makeup, or hold pets.
 When you are behind the wheel, your attention must be focused on driving alone.
-In fact, New Jersey law dictates that you use a hands-free device with your wireless phone or pull off the road to use it―otherwise you could be fined $250.
+In fact, New Jersey law dictates that you use a hands-free device with your wireless phone or pull off the road to use it―otherwise you could be fined $100.